Sunny Singh (writer): Career

 Singh worked as a journalist and management executive in Mexico, Chile, and South Africa, before returning to India in 1995 to focus on writing.
 She worked as a freelance writer and journalist until 2002 in New Delhi, publishing her first two books in that period.
 She moved to Barcelona in 2002 to work on her PhD and published her second novel in 2006.

 Before her appointment as Professor in 2020, Singh was Senior Lecturer and Course Leader in Creative Writing at the London Metropolitan University.

 Singh was the Chairperson of the Authors' Club for some years.
 In 2016, Singh co-founded the Jhalak Prize for Book of the Year by a Writer of Colour.
 The award supports British writers with a one-thousand pound prize.
 It was initiated by Singh, Nikesh Shukla and Media Diversified, with support from The Authors' Club, an anonymous donor, and the Jhalak Foundation which is owned by Singh's family and named after her grandmother.
 In 2020, a sister award, the Jhalak Children’s & YA Prize, was founded.

 Singh wrote in Twitter in 2020: "I get regular invites to debate on various platforms.
 I always say no. Because debate is an imperialist capitalist white supremacist cis heteropatriarchal technique that transforms a potential exchange of knowledge into a tool of exclusion & oppression.”

 In 2021, Singh, along with Monisha Rajesh and Chimene Suleyman, received racist abuse on social media as a result of raising concerns about depictions of autism and of students of colour in Kate Clanchy's book Some Kids I Taught and What They Taught Me.
+Clanchy later claimed Singh encouraged social media followers to mock her grief following the death of her mother and in 2025 the controversy was the subject of a BBC radio series and podcast entitled "The Anatomy of a Cancellation".

 In 2023, she was elected a Fellow of the Royal Society of Literature.